The Layoff Lady

 Creating New Professional Connections

-When the pandemic hit, I realized I needed to shift my approach, or I would not meet anyone new.
+When the pandemic hit, I realized I needed to shift my approach, or I would not meet anyone new--and I've continued to add to my professional network.
 I also realized that since more companies were open to hiring remote people, I needed to broaden my network beyond the people I would encounter in person.
 In addition to the people I used to connect with, I now also started proactively sending connection requests to the following types of people:

 • Other members of my LinkedIn groups